Reazul-Islam-Fahim/demo-photoshop/README.md

-# Photoshop Clone Web App
+# Demo Photoshop Web App

 This is a simple Photoshop-like web application with layered image editing features.